Kurento/kurento/source/user/installation.rst

 - A local installation with ``apt-get install``, in any Ubuntu machine.
 This method allows to have total control of the installation process.
 Besides installing KMS, a common need is to also install a :term:`STUN` or :term:`TURN` server, especially if KMS or any of its clients are located behind a :term:`NAT` firewall.

-If you want to try pre-release builds of KMS, then head to the section :doc:`/user/installation_dev`.
+If you want to try nightly builds of KMS, then head to the section :doc:`/user/installation_dev`.